artemislena/gtrr/README.md

 * You may use both English and/or the native language of the country.
 * Put things into the appropriate path, e.g. `country/region/city/` or `country/`.
 * When linking to things within the registry, use relative paths, not absolute paths.
 * Don't be a bigot; don't spread hate.
 Try to follow the [code of conduct](https://artemislena.eu/coc.html).
-Note: it contains some things specific to chatrooms on Matrix; these can be safely ignored.
 * Be honest.
 Don't be shy to include criticism of inviduals or organizations, if said criticism mirrors your experiences.
 * Please follow the file format requirements as specified below.
 * You agree to the content you submit to be licensed under CC0.